Control (2004 film): Plot

 Over time, the medicine and psychological counseling do appear to lower his sociopathology, as measured physiologically and emotionally, and Oliver undergoes "phase two" of the procedure, where he is reintroduced into society, with a false identity and a changed appearance (tattoos and scars removed, dress and hairstyle change).

 Oliver is under constant surveillance, but manages to escape supervision to attempt to befriend and assist a helpless bystander who was victimized during one of Oliver's past crimes.
 Oliver feels deep remorse now for shooting the man, which left him mentally disabled.
-Though the man no longer recognizes Oliver, he cheerfully accepts the friendly offerings.
-However his brother, who is the man's caretaker, recognizes Oliver and seeks revenge.
+Because the man no longer recognizes Oliver, he cheerfully accepts the friendly offerings.
+However, his brother, who is the man's caretaker, recognizes Oliver and seeks revenge.
 Simultaneously, Oliver is also being sought by the Russian mafia, who seek revenge upon Oliver for killing the nephew of a mafia boss.

 Though Oliver makes progress in establishing a new life, getting a job, keeping his anger and violence in check, and developing a relationship with a female co-worker (Teresa), his past comes to haunt him, and he is captured by the victim's brother, who kills one of Oliver's pharmaceutical supervisors while kidnapping Oliver.
 This ultimately leads to a hit squad being sent out to put Oliver down.
 The doctor believes that Oliver was making progress and did not kill the man, so secretly tries to help him, entangling himself in the situation.
 They eventually learn that Oliver's progress was not due to the medicine after all, as he was in a control group which received a placebo, but instead was due to the counseling and Oliver's willingness to change.
 They try to flee the state, but are caught by the hit squad, which kills Oliver.
 Then the cops arrive and stop the squad from killing Dr. Copeland.

 The film ends with Dr. Copeland as a counselor in a youth center.